namishh/crystal/.github/README.md

 > **Warning**
 >
 > These instructions were made for future me incase I ever get a new laptop / pc.
-My awesome config will 9/10 times contain a lot of croken code that can ruin your awesome experience.
+My awesome config will 9/10 times contain a lot of broken code that can ruin your awesome experience.
 Please only use these files as a reference and nothing else.
 DONT FUCKING COPY THEM!!

 Make your own dotfiles, installing them is a bad idea as they are made specifically for my machine and there is 1/6th chance that this will make you end up in North Korea's assassination list. <br>
 You have been warned! <br>